etiennestuder/gradle-rocker-plugin/README.md

 Since we declared to use version _0.18.0_ of the Rocker template engine, all Rocker dependencies of all Gradle configurations will be of that given version.

 > I suggest you use the [Continuous build](https://docs.gradle.org/current/userguide/continuous_build.html) feature of Gradle instead of using the Rocker hot reload feature.
 > Declare `optimize = true` in the rocker configuration of your Gradle build, and then run your build with the `-t` command line option.
-Deactivating the hot reload feature
+In addition, deactivating the hot
-> of Rocker will also enable the rocker tasks for task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).
+> reload feature of Rocker will enable the rocker tasks for task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).

 ## Complete rocker configuration options